Statistics New Zealand: Government statisticians

 The 2011 national census was cancelled due to the disruption and displacement of people caused by the February 2011 Christchurch earthquake.
 The census was rescheduled and took place on 5 March 2013.

-On 13 August 2019, the Chief Statistician Liz MacPherson resigned following the release of a report criticizing the department's handling of the 2018 New Zealand census.
+On 13 August 2019, the Chief Statistician Liz MacPherson resigned following the release of a report criticising the department's handling of the 2018 New Zealand census.
 Due to a decision to conduct the census solely online, the 2018 Census only attracted an 83% response rate, well short of the 94% Census percent target and a nine percent drop from the previous 2013 Census.

+On 21 May 2024, Statistics New Zealand announced that it would not renew the lease for its Auckland office at Greys Avenue building due to staff safety concerns in the Auckland CBD.
+Key issues including anti-social behaviour around the building's entrance and surrounding street.